 My name is Aschwin van Loon.
-I have worked on neurology wards and neuro surgery wards for almost two decades and after working as a registered senior nurse at a rehabilitaion centre on a ward with MS, lower and upper leg amputees and paraplegics patients, I am back at where i starterd.
-I have always wondered why we, as nurses, always use humour when we are around other nurses but almost never when we are around our patients.
+I have worked on neurology wards and neuro surgery wards for almost two decades and after working as a registered senior nurse at a rehabilitaion centre on a ward with MS, lower and upper leg amputees and paraplegics patients, I am back at where i starterd, Neurology and Neuro surgery.
+I have always wondered why we, as nursing staff, always use humour when we are around other nurses but almost never when we are around our patients.

 I started nursing care when I was in my late twenties after I had done another education in sports.
 In teaching sports to children I discovered that using humour, as a teaching tool was very effective and helped to get kids to do as you wanted them to do.
 But this also enhanced their joy in the sports.